whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/7-lowest-quality-pages.md

    Sentence or Phrase From a Sentence|Query to Find the Sentence or Phrase
    ---|---
-   A sentence on the page:<br><br>`All are convinced by Dorothy that the Wizard can help them too`|Try the query both with and without quotation marks around the sentence:<br>`"All are convinced by Dorothy that the Wizard can help them too"`<br>`All are convinced by Dorothy that the Wizard can help them too`
+   A sentence on the page:<br><br><span class="query">All are convinced by Dorothy that the Wizard can help them too</span>|Try the query both with and without quotation marks around the sentence:<br><span class="query">"All are convinced by Dorothy that the Wizard can help them too"</span><br><span class="query">All are convinced by Dorothy that the Wizard can help them too</span>
-   A phrase on the page:<br><br>`Dorothy uses the Golden Cap to summon the Winged Monkeys`|Try the query both with and without quotation marks around the sentence:<br>`"Dorothy uses the Golden Cap to summon the Winged Monkeys"`<br>`Dorothy uses the Golden Cap to summon the Winged Monkeys`
+   A phrase on the page:<br><br><span class="query">Dorothy uses the Golden Cap to summon the Winged Monkeys</span>|Try the query both with and without quotation marks around the sentence:<br><span class="query">"Dorothy uses the Golden Cap to summon the Winged Monkeys"</span><br><span class="query">Dorothy uses the Golden Cap to summon the Winged Monkeys</span>
-   A different phrase on the page:<br><br>`revealing an old man who had journeyed to Oz from Omaha long ago in a hot air balloon`|Try the query both with and without quotation marks around the sentence:<br>`"revealing an old man who had journeyed to Oz from Omaha long ago in a hot air balloon"`<br>`revealing an old man who had journeyed to Oz from Omaha long ago in a hot air balloon`
+   A different phrase on the page:<br><br><span class="query">revealing an old man who had journeyed to Oz from Omaha long ago in a hot air balloon</span>|Try the query both with and without quotation marks around the sentence:<br><span class="query">"revealing an old man who had journeyed to Oz from Omaha long ago in a hot air balloon"</span><br><span class="query">revealing an old man who had journeyed to Oz from Omaha long ago in a hot air balloon</span>

 3. Compare the pages you find that match the sentence or phrase.
 Is most of their MC the same?
 If so, does one clearly come from a highly authoritative source that is known for original content creation (newspaper, magazine, medical foundation, etc.)?
 Does one source seem to reasonably be the original?
 Does one source appear to have the earliest publication date, verified by sources like the Wayback Machine?